harutaristakesyan/twy-functions/docs/loads-api.md

 }
 ```

+- `customer` is a free-form text field captured exactly as provided in the
+  request.
 - `files` accepts objects that include both an `id` and `fileName`.
 When the
   referenced file does not exist yet, the API will create a record in the
   `file` table before linking it to the load.
 Behind the scenes the API writes